The nature of renovations is such that you can pretty much guarantee something will go wrong.

-We often hear celebrity contractors say your contingency fund should be 25 or 30% of your budget, which is a huge amount.
-Most good local companies recommend a 10% contingency fund, saying that they should be able to effectively anticipate likely issues that will come up so that you don’t need an overly large contingency fund.
+We often hear celebrity contractors say your contingency fund should be 25 or 30 per cent of your budget, which is a huge amount.
+Most good local companies recommend a 10 per cent contingency fund, saying that they should be able to effectively anticipate likely issues that will come up so that you don’t need an overly large contingency fund.

 Homeowners assume contractors are all essentially the same and based on that, they assume the lowest price will give them the best value and save them money, notes Liptak-Satov.